Why Tailwind CSS Makes Every AI Site Look Identical in 2026

 <section class="py-20">...</section> <!-- features: standard -->

-<section class="pt-12 pb-24">...</section> <!-- CTA: more bottom space -->The font problem that Tailwind makes worse
+<section class="pt-12 pb-24">...</section> <!-- CTA: more bottom space -->The font problem Tailwind makes worse

-Tailwind's font-sans defaults to the system font stack:
+Tailwind's font-sans defaults to the system stack:

 /* Tailwind's default */

---font-sans: ui-sans-serif, system-ui, -apple-system, BlinkMacSystemFont, "Segoe UI", Roboto, ...;When AI tools add Inter, they replace this with:
+--font-sans: ui-sans-serif, system-ui, -apple-system, BlinkMacSystemFont, "Segoe UI", Roboto, ...;When AI tools add a typeface they prepend Inter and stop:

 --font-display: 'Playfair Display', Georgia, serif;